 Unit Title: Insulation and Building Treatments Building Construction, Defects and Interfaces

-Additional information about this unit
+Additional inform ation about this unit

-Assessment Guida nce This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.

-Sector Subject Areas 5.2 Building and Construction
+Sector Subject Are as 5.2 Building and Construction

 Availability for use Shared unit

 Unit guided learning hours 90

 Assessment 10

-Installing internal insulation to walls in the warded Title: Installing internal insulation to walls in the workplace Unit Number: Y/618/5671 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing internal insulation to walls.
-Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments suppliers and manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe why the organisational procedures have been developed and how they are implemented.
+Title: Installing internal insulation to walls in the workplace Unit Number: Y/618/5671 Learning outcome The learner will be a 1 Interpret the g information re work and reso confirm its acc s ble to: given design elating to the urces to curacy, and relevance g type, fabric when Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: • drawings • specifications • schedules • method statements • risk assessments • suppliers and manufacturers' information • data sheets Comply with information and/or instructions derived from risk assessments and method statements.
+Describe why the organisational procedures have been developed and how they are implemented.
 1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: • drawings • specifications • schedules • method statements • risk assessments • design • suppliers and manufacturers' information • data sheets • official guidance • standards • current legislation and regulations governing buildings
+1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design suppliers and manufacturers' information data sheets official guidance standards current legislation and regulations governing buildings

-Title: Installing inter Installing internal insulation to walls in the workplace
+Installing interna l insulation to walls in the workplace

-Learning outcomes Assessment criteria
+s / Assessment criteria

-The learner will be able to: The learner can:
+ole to: 7 The learner can:

-2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when installing internal insulation to walls.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height

-tools and equipment

-materials and substances

-movement and storage of materials by manual handling and mechanical lifting

-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to:
+omply with ly responsible to meet tion official installing tion to walls.
+The learner can: 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public 2.3 Explain the accident reporting procedures and who is responsible for making reports.
+2.4 Describe the types of fire extinguishers available when installing internal insulation to walls and describe how and when they are used in relation to: • water • CO2 • foam

-• site

-workplace

-siting and location of vehicles

-• company

-• customer

-access equipment

-materials and waste storage

-the general public

-2.3 Explain the accident reporting procedures and who is responsible for making reports.

-2.4 Describe the types of fire extinguishers available when installing internal insulation to walls and describe how and when they are used in relation to:

-• water

-• CO 2

-• foam

-• powder
+and to: and to: and to: and the to: and